31 Altitude Definitions & Measurement

 (27)

-which is useful when converting back and forth between density, pressure and temperature in the ISA.
+which is useful when converting back and forth between density, pressure, and temperature in the ISA.

 The relevant ISA equation is

-= 6,300 m.
+where in this case = 32C and = 6,300 m.
 Inserting the other SI values gives

-This result means that even though the altimeter will read 6,300 m, the aircraft will behave from a performance perspective as if it is flying at an altitude of 8,136 m because of the higher than standard air temperature.
+This result means that even though the altimeter will read 6,300 m, the aircraft will behave from a performance perspective as if flying at an altitude of 8,136 m because of the higher than standard air temperature.
 Notice also that this calculated value of density altitude agrees with the chart example given previously.

 Measuring Outside Air Temperature